Meat Loaf: Social anxiety

 He revealed that he had social anxiety and said, "I never meet anybody much in a social situation because when I go into a social situation, I have no idea what to do."
 He said that he does not "even go anywhere" and that he felt that he led a "boring life", in having said that he "completely freaked" when having to attend a party and that he was "so nervous, so scared" of the idea.
 He also said that he spent time with fellow musicians mainly in work-related situations rather than social ones.
-He also said that as a kid, "Being too fat to play with the other children, I had to spend a lot of time alone, which probably has a lot to do with the way I am today.
+He also said that as a child, "Being too fat to play with the other children, I had to spend a lot of time alone, which probably has a lot to do with the way I am today.
 I'm usually alone in my hotel room from right after the show until the next day's sound check.
 And I'm never bored; I don't get bored.
 Probably because mothers wouldn't let their kids play with me."